tajo/react-portal/README.md

 This callback is called when the portal is opened and rendered (useful for animating the DOMNode).

 #### beforeClose: func(DOMNode, removeFromDOM)
 This callback is called when the closing event is triggered but it prevents normal removal from the DOM.
-So, you can do some DOMNode animation first and then call removeFromDOM() that removes the portal from DOM.
+So, you can do some DOMNode animation first and then call `removeFromDOM()` that removes the portal from DOM.

+If you'd like to execute some async logic in beforeClose, you should pass `isUnmounted:boolean` to `removeFromDom(isUnmounted)`.

 #### onClose: func
 This callback is called when the portal closes and after beforeClose.